Elano: Inter de Limeira

 On 7 August 2019, Elano was announced as manager of another of his former clubs, Inter de Limeira, for the upcoming campaign.
 The following 1 August, after managing to avoid relegation, he announced his departure from the club.

 Figueirense

 On 27 August 2020, Elano was appointed in charge of Série B side Figueirense, replacing sacked Márcio Coelho.
 He was himself dismissed on 13 November, after a 3–0 loss to Vitória.

 Ferroviária

 On 26 April 2021, Elano replaced Pintado at the helm of Ferroviária for the latter stages of the 2021 Campeonato Paulista.
 On 23 March 2022, he agreed to leave the club on a mutual agreement after the end of the club's participation in the 2022 Campeonato Paulista.

 Náutico

 On 20 July 2022, Elano was announced as manager of Náutico in the second division.
 On 21 August, after just one win in six matches, he was sacked.

 Ferroviária return

 On 26 January 2023, Elano returned to Ferroviária, replacing sacked Vinícius Munhoz.
+Unable to avoid relegation from the 2023 Campeonato Paulista, he left the club on a mutual agreement on 8 June, after six winless matches in the 2023 Série D.